nsunami/postreview/content/post/2021-02-02-Soundtracks-Pupillometry-copy.md

 ---
-title: "How Soundtracks Shape What We See: Analyzing the Influence of Music on Visual Scenes Through Self-Assessment, Eye Tracking, and Pupillometry"
+title: "(Review 2) How Soundtracks Shape What We See: Analyzing the Influence of Music on Visual Scenes Through Self-Assessment, Eye Tracking, and Pupillometry"
 author: Nazish Idrees Chaudhary, Ph.D.
 date: '2021-02-02'
 categories: